The Geometry of Compression: Why Angles Beat Naive Storage

 Geometry holds the tiles as a pattern.

 The geometry of compression is older than the machines now exploiting it.
-A wall can teach it by hand.
 A transformer can prove it at scale.

 Enjoyed the article?